-Community Literacy of Ontario has been funded by the Ministry of Advanced Education and Skills Development to develop this online training module to look at Ontario’s Literacy and Basic Skills (LBS) programs’ information and referral requirements, practices and tools.
+Community Literacy of Ontario has been funded by the Ministry of Training, Colleges and Universities to develop this online training module to look at Ontario’s Literacy and Basic Skills (LBS) programs’ information and referral requirements, practices and tools.
 Information and Referral (I & R) is one of the five services provided by LBS Service Delivery Agencies (along with Assessment, Learner Plan Development, Training, and Exit and Follow-up).

 This module is an overview of the Information and Referral service for practitioners in LBS agencies.
 Practitioners who are new to the literacy field and Ontario’s Adult Literacy Curriculum Framework (OALCF) will find a wealth of information and resources in its content.
 It will also be useful for those more experienced practitioners as a review and as a source of sample tools and resources.
 In addition to having their own sections, resources and samples are embedded in all sections of the module.

 Information and Referral is the first of the five services provided by LBS Service Delivery Agencies.
 Why do we say it is the first service?
 It is listed first in the LBS Service Provider Guidelines.
 It is also the first service we provide to individuals, partner agencies and the community.
 It is said “first impressions last the longest,” so, as our I & R service is the first exposure others have of us, it is critical.